Etimo/etimo-achievements/README.md

 ## Contributing

-If you want to contribute to this project, see the [Contributing](https://github.com/Etimo/etimo-achievements/wiki/Contributing) wiki page for information on how to get started.
+If you want to contribute to this project, see the [Contributing](https://github.com/Etimo/etimo-achievements/blob/master/CONTRIBUTING.md) file for information on how to get started.

 ## Technologies